malindasuhash/apoc/README.md

-# apoc
+# Architecture to a Working solution
-Architecture as code POC using LikeC4
+The goal of this project is to deploy an architecture model defined using LikeC4 to multiple cloud environments as a concrete deployment artifact.

 ## Logical architecture
 ![Logical](images/Logical-view.png)